kitbenjamin/daRtInput/README.md

 The goal of daRtInput is to provide a quick method of creating inputs to a Dart simulation.

+This readme cannot be run through GitHub but the xml files are availble from man/data/cesbio.
+Users with DART installed on their system can download these and run this readme locally.

 ## Installation

 You can install the development version from